 We built Fluxmail Mail as our take on what an AI email client should be.
 But plenty of people already work from an agent all day.
 They want to handle email from that same conversation, whether they're catching up on a project, preparing for a meeting, or clearing their inbox between coding tasks.

 MCP makes that connection possible.
 The messy part is everything behind it.
-Gmail uses labels, IMAP uses folders, providers disagree about threads, and a reply-all is easy to get subtly wrong.
+Gmail uses labels, Outlook and Exchange use folders, IMAP providers have their own quirks, and a reply-all is easy to get subtly wrong.
 Fluxmail handles those differences on the server so the agent sees one consistent email model.

 That means you can ask your agent to: